prog4biol/pfb2019/README.md

 >>> len (re.findall(pattern,dna))
 7
 ```
-> In this example we stored our methylation pattern in the variable named 'pattern' and used it as the first argument to findall.
+> In this example we stored our methylation pattern in the variable named 'pattern' and used it as the first argument to `findall`.

 #### Either Or